Deeming is an integral part of the pension system.

 Currently, 660,000 Age Pension recipients have their pension entitlement determined by the income test.

-The ongoing decline in the Reserve Bank official interest rate has laid bare the deeming rate problem.
+The decline in the Reserve Bank official interest rate from 2012 laid bare the deeming rate problem.

 Between 1996 and 2011, changes in the deeming rates largely matched changes in official interest rates.